NeoSmartpen/iOS-SDK3.0/README.md

 Neo smartpen SDK(also referred to as ‘Pen SDK’) for iOS.
 This open-source library allows you to integrate the Neo smartpen - Neo smartpen N2, M1, M1+ and dimo - into your iOS app.

 ## Release Notes

+### 1.1.5
+add exception to setting pen-pressure-sensitivity for FSC sensor type

 ### 1.1.4
 update Dot encoding decoding to complete missing part in 1.1.2 update